Ghost-chu/BestViewDistance/README.md

 For remake edition, please contact support for Bukkit Common Studio https://discord.gg/gjMSep7

-We hadn't got access from upstream, but it seems is nolonger active, BCS will continue develop this project but will delete this fork any time if original team request it.
+We hadn't got access from upstream, but it seems is no longer active on this project,BCS will continue develop this project but will delete this fork any time if original team request it.